JenniferSC-YearUpUnited/Capstone_1/README.md

 # Capstone_1
-**This project calls on my ability to read data and extract useful information using my SQL skills.
-I built a databse that holds data I used to put together a buisness idea and basic market research data.
-I will use those insights on the information to tell a compelling story for my business.**
+**In this project, I use my SQL skills to analyze data and find useful insights for my business idea.
+I created a database that holds important information about my concept and basic market research.
+With this data, I aim to tell a clear story about my business and show its potential.
+My focus is on making the information easy to understand and useful for decision-making.**